badboy/mdbook-open-on-gh/README.md

 }
 ```

-This code blocks shrinks the text size, center-aligns it under the rest of the content
+This code block shrinks the text size, center-aligns it under the rest of the content
-and adds a small horizontal bar above the text to separate it form the page content.
+and adds a small horizontal bar above the text to separate it from the page content.

 Finally, build your book as normal: